ACM40960/project-YeLiu/README.md

 https://github.com/ACM40960/project-22200226.git
 ```

-2. Download and extract the dataset from the Kaggle link:
+2. Download and extract the FER2013 dataset from the Kaggle link:
 ```
 https://www.kaggle.com/datasets/ashishpatel26/facial-expression-recognitionferchallenge
 ```

-This dataset comprises CSV files associating emotion labels with the corresponding pixel values of the given image.
-It encompasses 7 emotions/classes, namely Angry (0), Disgust (1), Fear (2), Happy (3), Sad (4), Surprise (5), and Neutral (6).
+This dataset contains 35,887 facial image extracts where emotion labels are linked to the corresponding pixel values in each image.
+It covers 7 distinct emotions/classes: Angry (0), Disgust (1), Fear (2), Happy (3), Sad (4), Surprise (5), and Neutral (6).
+The dataset is split into sections for training, validation, and testing purposes.
+All images are in grayscale and have dimensions of 48 x 48 pixels.

 3. Download Haar Cascade classifier from this repository:
 ```